Tequila

 Tequila, the spirit of Mexico, is a bold drink fermented from the agave plant.
 While it has a reputation for being a party spirit that’s also great in cocktails, tequila has evolved dramatically over the years to include more refined and complex flavors, carving out a space in the luxury market.
 Luxury tequilas are some of the most covetable bottles to collect, standing next to top-shelf vodka brands and expensive gin brands

 The most expensive tequilas are the products of rare aging techniques.
-The brands that produce these blends bottle them in gorgeously crafted decanters that are perfect for fine spirit aficionados and will look great on any home bar.
-Ultimately, these tequilas are a testament to the finest producers’ dedication to keeping North America’s oldest distilled spirit alive and well by using the highest standards of craftsmanship.
+The brands that produce these blends bottle them in gorgeously crafted decanters that are perfect for fine tequila aficionados and will look great on any home bar.
+Ultimately, the best tequilas are a testament to the finest producers’ dedication to keeping North America’s oldest distilled spirit alive and well by using the highest standards of craftsmanship.
 Whether you’re searching for a new bottle to add to your fine spirit collection or a premium blend to enjoy neat or on the rocks, you’ll find the world’s most expensive tequilas here.

 The Most Expensive Tequilas in the World

-Tequila Ley .925 Diamante – $3.5 million
+Tequila Ley .925 Diamante: $3.5 million

 Tequila Ley claims its .925 Diamante tequila is the most expensive bottle of tequila in the world.
 The brand first launched it in 2007 with a jaw-dropping price tag of $1 million.
 It didn’t sell, and the brand reintroduced this extravagant creation in 2016 with a far higher price: $3.5 million.
 The bottle contains an ultra-premium blend distilled from agave from Jalisco, Mexico.
 The agave is slow-roasted and distilled twice in copper pot stills.
 Then, it sits for up to seven years in French oak barrels, yielding a rich flavor profile of vanilla, caramel, and toasted oak.